Postman's Park: Postman's Park after the death of Mary Watts

 The Memorial was upgraded to Grade II* in 2018.

 Leigh Pitt

 Leigh Pitt, a print technician from Surrey, had died on 7 June 2007 rescuing nine-year-old Harley Bagnall-Taylor who was drowning in a canal in Thamesmead.
 His colleague, Jane Michele (now Jane Shaka) approached the Diocese of London to suggest that Pitt would make a suitable addition to the memorial, and despite previous opposition from the Watts Gallery to proposals to complete the memorial, on 11 June 2009 a memorial to Pitt was added to the Memorial to Heroic Self-Sacrifice, the first new tablet added to the memorial since that of Herbert Maconoghu 78 years earlier.
 A spokesman for the Diocese of London said that the Diocese would now consider suitable names to be added to the memorial in future.

+In popular culture

+The park came to increased public awareness through the 1997 play Closer by Patrick Marber, and its subsequent film adaptation of 2004.
+In the story, the character Alice Ayres (played in the film by Natalie Portman) is asked for her name by Dan Woolf (Jude Law), in the course of their first meeting in Postman's Park.
+It is subsequently revealed that she has fabricated her identity, taking her pseudonym from Alice Ayres' tablet on the Memorial to Heroic Self-Sacrifice.

+The park features in the 2021 film The Last Letter from Your Lover as the location where the main protagonists meet.

+The park is mentioned in UFO singer Phil Mogg's 2024 CD, Moggs Motel, in the song "Storyville".

 The Everyday Heroes of Postman’s Park mobile app

 In November 2013, a free mobile app called The Everyday Heroes of Postman’s Park was launched.
 The app provided detailed accounts of each of the fifty-four incidents recorded on the Memorial and revealed the lives of the sixty-two people commemorated.
 The app employed image recognition technology and the built-in camera on the device to scan each tablet and then deliver the relevant information about the person.
 The app was the result of collaboration between Prossimo Ventures Ltd and Dr John Price of the University of Roehampton, supported by Creativeworks London, a Knowledge Exchange Hub for the Creative Economy funded by the Arts and Humanities Research Council (AHRC).
 The app could be used on a range of devices including iPhone, iPad and Android devices, but it is no longer available.